-1. Use an insulated wrench to disconnect the negative (-) cable at the battery to prevent the engine from starting.
+Accidental or remote starting can cause severe personal injury or death.
+Before removing a panel or access door, or before working on the generator set, use an insulated wrench to disconnect the negative (-) cable from the battery to prevent accidental starting.